 No Impact.
-When viewed in connection with effects of past projects and future projects, the effects of the current proposed project would not be considered cumulatively considerable.
+When viewed in connection with effects of past projects and future projects, the effects of the current project will not be considered cumulatively considerable.

 c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?